Anna Louie Sussman: Who Gets to Have Kids?, Kartoniert / Broschiert

 Klappentext

-For generations, creating a family was an ordinary part of human life.
-But today, there's a stark divide between how many children women want to have, and how many they actually will.
-As birth rates plummet around the world, this book answers the urgent question: how did such a fundamental human experience drift so far out of reach?
-Spurred by the unexpected obstacles she encountered in her own quest to become a parent, journalist and cultural critic Anna Louie Sussman explores what is keeping us from having the families we desire.
-She asks, in this era of extraordinary opportunity for women, soaring income inequality, and incalculable environmental change, who gets to have children, and why?
+For generations, starting a family was an ordinary part of life.
+But today, there's a marked gap between how many children people want to have, and how many they actually will.
+In this era of extraordinary opportunity for women, soaring inequality, and incalculable climate change, who gets to have kids, and why?